German Jewish military personnel of World War II: Nazi Germany policies on Jewish soldiers

-Jewish Wehrmacht soldiers taking the Hitler Oath.

 An estimated 100,000 Jews fought for the German Empire during World War I. In 1919, the Imperial German Army was replaced by the Reichswehr.
-The Reichswehr purged "full-blooded" Jews from its ranks in 1934; an estimated 70 personnel were dismissed.
+After the Nazi Party came to power in March 1933, the Reichswehr purged "full-blooded" Jews from its ranks in 1934; an estimated 70 personnel were dismissed.
+Reichspräsident Paul von Hindenburg disagreed with the policy; in a letter to Führer Adolf Hitler dated 4 April 1933, he stated, "If [Jews] were prepared to bleed and die for Germany, they deserve to be treated honorably by the Fatherland."

 In April 1935, upon the replacement of the Reichswehr with the Wehrmacht, there was debate between those who favoured "Mischlinge" being conscripted for military service (such as Reichsminister of War Werner von Blomberg) and those who opposed this (such as Reichsleiter Martin Bormann).
-On 21 May 1935, the Wehrmacht issued a decree (Wehrgesetz) which declared that only "Aryans" could serve in the military and banned Jewish officers from the Wehrmacht.
-Jews were envisaged as an auxiliary labour force during wartime and assigned to the Sturmabteilung Reserve II.
+Hitler was reportedly nervous about compromising the strength of the Wehrmacht by dismissing "Mischlinge", which his general staff calculated would result in the loss of 45,000 personnel.
+On 21 May 1935, the Wehrmacht issued a decree (Wehrgesetz) which declared that only "Aryans" could serve in the military and banned "full Jews" from the Wehrmacht.
+Jews were envisaged as providing an auxiliary labour force during wartime and assigned to the Sturmabteilung Reserve II.

-Under the 26 June 1936 Law for the Alteration of Military Service Law, "half-Jews" (German citizens with a Jewish parent) and "quarter-Jews" (German citizens with a Jewish grandparent) were entitled to, and required to, serve in the Wehrmacht.
+Under the 26 June 1936 Law for the Alteration of Military Service, "half-Jews" (German citizens with a Jewish parent) and "quarter-Jews" (German citizens with a Jewish grandparent) were entitled to, and required to, serve in the Wehrmacht.
 "Half-Jews", however, were prohibited from being promoted to non-commissioned officers.
 In late-1935, Bernhard Lösener of the Reich Ministry of the Interior estimated that there were 45,000 "half-Jews" of military age in Germany.
 Steven R. Welch argues that "the existence of this relatively substantial pool of potential soldiers may well have been one of the factors motivating the Nazi leadership to create a special category for half-Jews, thus preserving them for future use as soldiers."

 An exception to these relaxations was the Schutzstaffel, which required all officers to prove "racial purity" back to 1750.
 In 1935, Emil Maurice - an early member of the National Socialist German Workers' Party and a founding member of the Schutzstaffel - was found to have one-eighth Jewish ancestry.
-Reichsführer-SS Heinrich Himmler recommended that Maurice and his relatives be expelled on the basis that they were a security risk, but was overruled by Führer Adolf Hitler, who wrote to Himmler on 31 August 1935 compelling him to make an exception for Maurice and his brothers and informally declare them "Honorary Aryans".
-Similarly, the police forces of Nazi Germany sought to reduce the number of "half-Jews" and "quarter-Jews" serving in their ranks.
+Reichsführer-SS Heinrich Himmler recommended that Maurice and his relatives be expelled on the basis that they were a security risk, but was overruled by Hitler, who wrote to Himmler on 31 August 1935 compelling him to make an exception for Maurice and his brothers and informally declare them "Honorary Aryans".
+Similarly to the Schutzstaffel, the police forces of Nazi Germany sought to reduce the number of "half-Jews" and "quarter-Jews" serving in their ranks.